RossDeVito/Marat/README.md

 Named after Jean-Paul Marat and his use of the writen word and questionable facts to rabble-rouse.

 ## Areas of Inquiry

+### Vector Space Enrichment
+- Use on non target texts to produce a more accurate vector space to the real world situation
+	- e.g. Mapping polical statements into a vectorspace of news articles

 ### Congressional Record
 - Predicting party affiliation